 Systemic symptoms of fever, malaise, and cervical lymphadenopathy typically occur first, followed by the appearance of vesicles that progress to ulcers.
 The most common age of occurrence is 6 months to 6 years.
 Lesions heal spontaneously in 1 to 2 weeks, with the acute phase lasting 7 to 10 days.

-Dehydration may be a concern, especially in the younger patient.
+Dehydration may be a concern, especially in the younger patient, because food or drink on the oral tissues may cause pain.
+Nevertheless, hydration should be encouraged.

 Information to the caregiver should include explanation of the contagious aspects of this disease.
 Antibiotics are contraindicated, unless secondary infection is present.
 Steroids are also contraindicated.